 Cotswold Wildlife Park at Burford, in Oxfordshire.
-We lived on the upper floor of a lovely old Manor House in the centre of the Park from where we could look out of our windows across green enclosures with rhinos, zebras, ostriches and many other exotic species.
-I very soon asked Peaches to try her hand at some marketing work for the Park.
-Although such work was entirely new to her it seemed to me that it suited her personality.
+We lived on the upper floor of a lovely old Manor House in the centre of the Park from where we could look out of our windows across large, green enclosures with rhinos, zebras, ostriches and many other exotic animals roaming around. very soon asked Peaches to try her hand at some marketing work for the Although such work was Park. entirely new to her it seemed to me that it suited her personality.
 It turned out that she was indeed brilliant at it.
-During the following year the Park's visitor attendance figures shot up to a record high and, for this and other reasons, the Thames and Chilterns Tourist Board awarded me, as Director, the Hedley Lawrence prize for services to tourism in that area.
-A year or so after this a friend of mine advised Peaches to apply for the post of Co-Presenter of a new, eight week, BBC TV wildlife series, 'Wild Britain', being planned by the BBC's Natural History Unit.
-Peaches was used by then to handling quite a few different wild animal species, including snakes, which were to be included in the new TV programme.
-After discussions and an interview at BBC Bristol, she was appointed to the post!
+During the following year the Park's visitor attendance figures shot up to a record high and, for this and other reasons, the Thames and Chilterns Tourist Board awarded me, as Park Director, the Hedley Lawrence prize for services to tourism in that area.